 My Misfits Market Experience:

 Grocery shopping through Misfits Market was easy and fun!
-I ordered lots of citrus fruits (we're trying to bulk up on vitamin C) as well as lettuce, celery, green beans, broccoli and other veggies.
+I ordered lots of citrus fruits as well as lettuce, celery, green beans, broccoli and other veggies.
 I went to the store the other day to get what I needed for chicken noodle soup and they were OUT of celery – crazy!
 So I was glad I could get some here.

-It was easy to get my box to $30.
+It was easy to get my box to $30 AND I was able to get $10 off my first box, too ~ WOOHOO.
 I noticed lots of pantry staples, meats and snacks available to purchase as well.

 FedEx delivered my box on time – a few days after I ordered.